 - Group capacities

 Just like a private environment, a group environment has capacities (GB for documents, for instance).
 These capacities are set by the subscription type of the group administrator.
-Therefore, the group administrator will generally have the highest subscription type.
+Therefore, the group administrator will generally have the highest subscription.

-- The administrator has 1 GB for his own private documents.
+- The administrator has 10 GB for their own private documents.

-- Every group created by this administrator has a capacity of 1 GB for Documents.
-In other words, the documents placed within the group by all members (including the administrator) cannot exceed 1 GB.
+- Each group created by this administrator has a capacity of 10 GB for Documents.
+In other words, the documents placed within the group by all members (including the administrator) cannot exceed 10 GB.